juju/docs/src/en/reference-releases.md

 ## Proposed

-Current proposed version is 1.24.7, which became stable.
+Current proposed version is 1.24.7.

 Proposed releases may be promoted to stable releases after a period of evaluation.
 They contain bug fixes and recently stablised features.
 They